HaroldMitts/wininstall/README.md

 ## Overview
 The solution described in this guide will create a Windows 10 deployment device.
 The solution describes a USB device, however, it is fairly simple to modify this script for use with a network.

 The USB device will be created using the Windows ADK.
-It will contain two partitions; a FAT32 WinPE bootable partition and an NTFS partition for the Windows 10 image and other resources, such as scripts.
+It will contain two partitions;

+    * FAT32 WinPE bootable partition
+    * NTFS partition for the Windows 10 image and other resources, such as scripts

 ## Requirements
 * A USB device of 16GB or greater